 Dongchen Zou - Research Professional

-Dongchen Zou is currently assisting professors Lars Hansen, Anil Kashyap, Elisabeth Kempf, Eric Zwick on a variety of projects.
+Dongchen Zou is currently assisting professors Wenxin Du, Lars Hansen, Anil Kashyap and Elisabeth Kempf on a variety of projects.

 Dongchen has an undergraduate degree in finance and statistics from New York University Stern School of Business.
 His current research interests include finance and macroeconomics.